zumbani/MDS_Assessment_Test_Holidays/README.md

 First of all run   composer install to install all the dependencies

+To generate the Application Encryprion Key , run the **php artisan key:generat**e command

 **Step 1** .
 Create a MySQL Database

 **Step 2** .
 Create a **.env** file from the .env.Example file in the home directory.